Thomas-Loudis/gsynth/README.md

 gsynth_main
 ```

-5. The restuls are written in an output file saved in the folder `'../results/'`
+5. The restuls are written to an output ascii file saved in the folder `'../results/'`

 #

 ### References:

 Papanikolaou T., Papadopoulos N.  (2015).
-High-frequency analysis of Earth gravity field models based on terrestrial gravity and GPS/levelling data: A case study in Greece, Journal of Geodetic Science, Vol. 5, No. 1, pp. 67-79 doi: 10.1515/jogs-2015-0008 .
+High-frequency analysis of Earth gravity field models based on terrestrial gravity and GPS/levelling data: A case study in Greece, _Journal of Geodetic Science_, 5(1):67-79, doi: 10.1515/jogs-2015-0008 .

 Papanikolaou T. (2013).
 GRAVsynth and GRAVtide software' User guide, Dept. of Gravimetry, HMGS, Greece.